Scaling limits of discrete-time Markov chains and their local times on electrical networks: The topologies for the main results

-\begin{rem} From the rigorous point of view of set theory, neither $\mathbb{G}^{\circ}$ nor $\mathbb{G}$ is a set.
-However, it is possible to think of $\mathbb{G}$ as a set and introduce a metric structure.
-This is because one can construct a legitimate set $\mathscr{G}$ of rooted-and-measured boundedly-compact spaces such that any rooted-and-measured boundedly-compact space is GHV-equivalent to an element of $\mathscr{G}$. (see \cite[Section 3.1]{Noda_pre_Metrization}.)
-Therefore, in this article, we will proceed with the discussion by treating $\mathbb{G}$ as a set to avoid complications. \end{rem}
+\begin{rem} From the rigorous point of view of set theory, neither $\mathbb{G}_c$ nor $\mathbb{G}$ is a set.
+However, it is possible to think of both as sets.
+This is because one can construct a legitimate set $\mathscr{G}$ of rooted-and-measured boundedly-compact spaces such that any rooted-and-measured boundedly-compact space is GHV-equivalent to a unique element of $\mathscr{G}$. (see \cite[Proposition~6.2]{Noda_pre_Metrization}.)
+Therefore, in this article, we will proceed with the discussion by treating $\mathbb{G}_c$ and $\mathbb{G}$ as sets to avoid repeatedly referring to this set-theoretic formality concerning the choice of representatives. \end{rem}